Anolis ortonii

-Anolis ortonii, the bark anole or Orton's anole, is a species of lizard in the family Dactyloidae.
-The specific name ortonii honors James Orton.
+Anolis ortonii, also known commonly as the bark anole and Orton's anole, is a species of lizard in the family Dactyloidae.
+The species is native to South America.

+Etymology

+The specific name ortonii honors American zoologist James Orton.

+Geographic distribution

-The species is found in the northern South America east of the Andes, in Brazil, French Guiana, Suriname, Guyana, Venezuela, Ecuador, Colombia, Peru, and Bolivia.
+Anolis ortonii is found in northern South America east of the Andes, in Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname, and Venezuela.